Genocs/blazor-clean-template/src/README.md

 5. Create a folder for your solution and cd into it (the template will use it as project name)
 6. Run `dotnet new GenocsBlazor` to create a new Solution with all the Awesomeness 🕶️ of BlazorPortal 🦸

 What to do next?
-Read the [entire guide on my blog](https://genocs-blog.netlify.app/blog/blazor-hero-quick-start-guide/).
+Read the [guide](https://genocs-blog.netlify.app/blazor-template/general/getting-started/).

 ## Getting Started with Docker in Windows :rocket: